batlover420/hash-map/README.md

 ### `bool erase(const Key& key)`

 Attempts to delete the entry corresponding to the provided `Key`.
-Returns `true` if a corresponding entry was found and deleted.
+Returns `true` if a deletion occurred.
 Returns `false` if no deletion occurred (no such entry exists).
 ```cpp
 HashMap<int, int> hash_map;